disease-maps/disease-maps.github.io/pages/projects/isd_app2.md

 ## Integration of transcriptomics and proteomics data into the map
-After analysing the map after integration of transcriptomics and proteomics data (obtained from the Gene Expression Omnibus database or biomedical literature), we could formulate the following questions:
+We integrated AD- and PsO-related omics data (obtained from biomedical literature and Gene Expression Omnibus database) and, after analyzing the positions of the differentially expressed genes and proteins in the map, we could formulate the hypotheses shown below.

 <h2 id="dup"></h2>

-### Could IFNG rescue the expression of dupilumab-downregulated proteins in AD?
+### IFNG rescues the expression of dupilumab-downregulated proteins in AD
 *Step-by-step guide to reproduce the analysis here!*

 We collected differentially expressed proteins (DEPs) from the study by He et al. (2020) (18) in which proteome expression profiles were measured in AD lesional and non-lesional stratum corneum samples taken from patients before and after treatment with dupilumab.
 From this study, we considered only DEPs calculated by comparing expression profiles of 353 inflammatory proteins extracted from lesional stratum corneum samples of patients before and after dupilumab exposure.
 Of the 132 dupilumab-induced differentially expressed inflammatory proteins (Dup-DEIPs), 20 could be found in the AD map (see these proteins in the map here).
 First, we performed an enrichment analysis to check if any intra- or intercellular activity was enriched in Dup-DEIPs in lesional stratum corneum.
 Only the intercellular activity of KCs (adjusted p-value = 0.0003) is significantly enriched in Dup-DEIPs.
 This is rather expected as stratum corneum is comprised virtually only by KCs.
 But, intriguingly, the intracellular activity of KCs is not significantly enriched; this can be explained by the fact that He and colleagues considered only a panel of inflammatory proteins for measuring expression; the intracellular pathways of KCs in the AD map contain 145 proteins and only 34 of them are classified as inflammatory.